HichameMoriceau/OpenMTurk/README.md

 For bounding-boxes there are 3 types of drawing buttons:
 - **box**: a simple bounding box,
-- **textbox**: bounding box which then ask you for the text inside the box (a textarea will appear),
+- **textbox**: bounding box which then ask you for the text inside the box (the textarea will become writeable),
 - **line**: a simple line

 #### Example configuration: